Skip to Main Content

 You’ll miss out on manufacturer financing deals

 If you have excellent credit and choose to go with outside financing, you won’t be able to take advantage of a 0 percent financing offer if it’s available.
-However, just because you are preapproved, doesn’t mean you have to borrow the money.
+Other manufacturer offers, like special lease deals or rebates, also rely on you going with in-house financing.

 How to get preapproved for an auto loan

-2. Gather your supporting documents.
-Have your pay stub, employer information and all personal information — like your name, Social Security number, birthday and address — on hand for when you apply.
-Doing so will help avoid hiccups when it’s time to apply.
+2. Gather your supporting documents: Have your pay stub, employer information and personal information on hand when you apply.
+This will help avoid hiccups and speed up the application process.

-4. Apply for preapproval.
-Once you’re ready to apply, you can visit your lenders’ websites or go in person to get preapproved.
+4. Apply for preapproval: Once you’re ready, you can visit your lenders’ websites or go in person to apply.
 You will likely have to fill out a few forms.
 Be prepared to spend at least 15 minutes on each application.

 The bottom line

 If you’re in the market for a car, applying for a preapproved loan can save you money and stress.
-While it can’t guarantee that you’ll get the exact vehicle you want, it will give you a leg up in the competitive car-buying process by allowing you to walk into the dealership knowing exactly how much you can afford.
+While it can’t guarantee that you’ll get the exact vehicle you want, it will give you a leg up by allowing you to walk into the dealership knowing exactly how much you can afford.